polyaxon/polyaxon/site/docs/core/quick-start/components.md

 `polyaxon run` is how the CLI starts new executions of your configuration files, you can also use the UI, the API, or the clients to submit new jobs and experiments.

-The run command consumes configuration files, also called polyaxonfile, from different sources:
+The run command consumes configuration files, also called Polyaxonfile, from different sources:

  * From local files using the `-f` flag:
     * `polyaxon run -f path/to/polyaxonfile.yaml`
     * `polyaxon run -f path/to/polyaxonfile.yml -f path/to/polyaxonfile_override.yml`
- * From local python files using `--python-module` or `-pm` flag:
+ * From local Python files using `--python-module` or `-pm` flag:
     * `polyaxon run -pm path/to/pythonfile.py` in this case Polyaxon will look for a variable `main` which will contain your component.
-    * `polyaxon run -pm path/to/pythonfile.py:component-name` if you have multiple components in your python file you can specify which one to run.
+    * `polyaxon run -pm path/to/pythonfile.py:component-name` if you have multiple components in your Python file you can specify which one to run.
  * From urls using the `--url` flag:
     * `polyaxon run --url=https://public-site.com/polyaxonfile.yaml` this is the command we used to avoid cloning the project locally.
  * From a registry `--hub` flag:
     * `polyaxon run --hub=tensorboard:single-run` this is the command we used to run the Tensorboard.
-      Oftentimes, component can be reusable and generic, some of these components are distributed in a public registry.
+      Oftentimes, components can be reusable and generic, some of these components are distributed in a public registry.
       Polyaxon also provides a managed registry integrated with the auth, access management, and team management, please check [Component Hub docs](/docs/management/component-hub/).

-## Understanding the polyaxonfile
+## Understanding the Polyaxonfile

-The polyaxonfile is a specification that validates the content of Yaml/Python, and partially Golang/Java/Typescript, files to check that they can be compiled and executed by Polyaxon.
+The Polyaxonfile is a specification that validates the content of Yaml/Python, and partially Golang/Java/Typescript, files to check that they can be compiled and executed by Polyaxon.

 Let's first look at the content of the url: